srinisprojects77/ML_linear_regression_BikeSharing/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+Pandas version: 2.0.3
+NumPy version: 1.24.4
+Matplotlib version: 3.7.4
+Seaborn version: 0.13.1

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+The project done based on upgrad lecture and materials

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@srinisprojects77] - feel free to contact me!

 <!-- Optional -->